Orb sightings – overview

 Tips for orb photography

-- Save all of your photos until you know the many forms that orbs can take: Different colors, sizes, levels of contrast.
+- Save all of your photos until you exactly what to look for: Different colors, sizes, levels of contrast.

 Tips for orb sightings